lambdamikel/LambdaSpeak-FS/README.md

 digital output.
 One can simply remove the Segment Bar LED Display and use the socket for 8bit digital output, e.g., by sticking DuPont wires into the DIL socket.

+Another difference is optimized audio performance.
+Due to the absence of the SP0256-AL2, we adopted a much simpler audio routing path, omitting the audio op-amp for mixing, and optimized the filter performance for a crystal clear and sharp sound.
+In comparison, LambdaSpeak 3 sounds "warmer" and less clear / digital.
+Somewhat similar to an Amiga 500 with filter on / off (LSFS is filter off).
+For PCM sound, this give the optimal performance in our opinion.

+As with the LambdaSpeak 3, the Amdrum / PCM sample playing mode is entered by sending control byte `&E3`.
+A new feature is that you can exit / leave that mode by sending the "exit sequence": "4 6 4 6 1 2 8"
++ 127 (so it is 131, 133, ...) etc. However, checking for exit might
+reduce PCM sample quality a bit, so there is also a mode in which the exit check is not performed.
+See below.

+Compared to LambdaSpeak 3, in LS FS There is more control over the Amdrum / PCM sample quality.
+LS FS features three different Amdrum modes.
+The default is the `Standard` Amdrum mode.
+This mode does a lightshow on the LED Segment Bar, and also performs the exit check.
+The PCM clipping range is set to 5.

+The Amdrum mode / PCM sample quality can be specified as follows, by first determining the mode, and then the mode is used when activate via `&E3`:

+- `&FE`: Use Standard Amdrum mode.
+This has a default PCM clipping range of 5, the lightshow is enabled, and the "exit check" is performed.
+- `&FD` : Use Custom Amdrum mode.
+When `&E3` is activated, 4 parameters have to be specified and sent to port `&FBEE` first, then the mode is enabled with these custom settings.
+These 4 bytes: 1. lightshow off / on (0, 1),
+2. perform exit check no / yes (0,1),  3.
+PCM sample byte clipping range (from 0 to 127),
+4. PCM smoothing delta (from 0 to 127).
+- `&FC` : Use High Quality Amdrum mode.
+Like Standard mode, but without lightshow and exit check is not performed, hence hence resulting in highest PCM sample quality as the CPC databus can be sampled with highest frequency hence resulting in highest possible PCM sample reproduction.

 More details on [TFM's homepage.](http://futureos.cpc-live.com/)